airium/Realtek-PCIe-GBE-NIC-Driver/README.md

     supports-priv-flags: no
     ```

-    Note: you need to re-install the driver on changing kernel.
+    Note: You need to re-install the driver after changing kernel.

 Reference: